 This course is a study of the American Civil War.
 Topics will range from the causes of the war itself to the era of Reconstruction.
 Emphasis will be placed on the contributions of both Union and Confederate military leadership.
-Students will explore Civil War battles on two different levels: the strategy of major commanders and developments within specific battles that affected the decisions of officers on the field.
-Students will also examine how the nation coped with the war and its aftermath.
+Students will explore Civil War battles on two different levels: the strategy of major

-Sociology - .5 creditsCourse Code: 157- Elective credit in Social StudiesGRADE OFFERING□9□10□11□12BUILDING OFFERING□BHS□MCHS□RHS□SHCC
+Sociology - .5 creditsCourse Code: 157- Elective credit in Social StudiesGRADE OFFERING□9□10⊠11⊠12BUILDING OFFERING⊠BHS⊠MCHS⊠RHSSHCC